The WFHW team recently completed a not-so-favorable review of the Alibaba.com website, due largely to unethical activity by certain suppliers.

-Unlike Alibaba.com (which has no payment tracking because they use Western Union), payment for products purchased through AliExpress.com are held by Alibaba.com in their Escrow Alipay system and are only released to the seller once the product is received by the purchaser.
+Unlike Alibaba.com (which has no payment tracking because they use Western Union), payments for products purchased through AliExpress.com are held by Alibaba.com in their Escrow Alipay system and are only released to the seller once the product is received by the purchaser.

 However, it appears that the escrow system has not completely resolved the problem with products not being delivered.

-There were a few customer complaints suggesting that even though the money was held in escrow, when they did not receive their product and requested a refund, the money was not release back to them.
+There were a few customer complaints suggesting that even though the money was held in escrow, when they did not receive their product and requested a refund, the money was not released back to them.